andrew/ultimate-awesome/README.md

 - [awesome-devsecops](https://github.com/devsecops/awesome-devsecops) - An authoritative list of awesome devsecops tools with the help from community experiments and contributions.
 - [Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc .
 - [awesome-gis](https://github.com/sshuair/awesome-gis) - 😎Awesome GIS is a collection of geospatial related sources, including cartographic tools, geoanalysis tools, developer tools, data, conference & communities, news, massive open online course, some amazing map sites, and more.
-- [awesome-typescript](https://github.com/dzharii/awesome-typescript) - A collection of awesome TypeScript resources for client-side and server-side development.
-Write your awesome JavaScript in TypeScript.
 - [awesome-knowledge-graph](https://github.com/husthuke/awesome-knowledge-graph) - 整理知识图谱相关学习资料.
 - [Awesome-Transformer-Attention](https://github.com/cmhungsteve/Awesome-Transformer-Attention) - An ultimately comprehensive paper list of Vision Transformer/Attention, including papers, codes, and related websites.
 - [awesome-cybersecurity-blueteam](https://github.com/fabacab/awesome-cybersecurity-blueteam) - :computer:🛡️ A curated collection of awesome resources, tools, and other shiny things for cybersecurity blue teams.